-The Company calculates its interim income tax provision in accordance with ASC 270, "Interim Reporting," and ASC 740 "Accounting for Income Taxes" (together, "ASC 740").
+The Company calculates its interim income tax provision in accordance with ASC 270, "Interim Reporting," and ASC 740 "Accounting for Income Taxes."
 At the end of each interim period, the Company estimates its annual effective tax rate and applies that rate to its ordinary quarterly earnings to calculate the tax related to ordinary income.
 The tax effects for other items that are excluded from ordinary income are discretely calculated and recognized in the period in which they occur.

 As of December 22, 2017, the Tax Act was enacted into legislation, which includes a broad range of provisions affecting businesses.
 The Tax Act significantly revises how companies compute their U.S corporate tax liability by, among other provisions, reducing the corporate tax rate from 35% to 21% for tax years beginning after December 31, 2017, implementing a territorial tax system, and requiring a mandatory one-time tax on U.S owned foreign held earnings and profits known as the toll charge or transition tax.
-For the three months ended March 31, 2018, the Company's consolidated effective tax rate was 21.5%.
+For the six months ended June 30, 2018, the Company's consolidated effective tax rate was 21.8%.

 As of December 31, 2017, the Company was able to reasonably estimate certain effects of the Tax Act and, therefore, recorded provisional adjustments associated with the deemed repatriation transition tax and rate change revaluation of the deferred tax assets.
-The Company has not made any additional measurement-period adjustments related to these items during the first quarter of 2018, as the Company is still awaiting relevant guidance as to the provisions included in the Tax Act.
+The Company has not made any additional measurement-period adjustments related to these items during the six months ended June 30, 2018, as the Company is still awaiting relevant guidance as to the provisions included in the Tax Act.
 However, the Company is continuing to gather additional information to complete the accounting for these items and expects to complete the accounting within the prescribed measurement period.

 The realization of deferred tax assets, including loss and credit carryforwards, is subject to the Company generating sufficient taxable income during the periods in which the deferred tax assets become realizable.
 Due to the Company's continued profitability, combined with future projections of profitability, the Company has determined that the majority of its U.S. deferred tax assets are more likely than not to be realized.
-The valuation allowance on the Company's U.S. deferred tax assets as of March 31, 2018 primarily relates to state net operating loss carryforwards and credits that the Company estimates it may not be able to utilize in future periods.
+The valuation allowance on the Company's U.S. deferred tax assets as of June 30, 2018 primarily relates to state net operating loss carryforwards and credits that the Company estimates it may not be able to utilize in future periods.
 With respect to non-U.S. entities, there continues to be sufficient positive evidence to conclude that realization of its deferred tax assets is more likely than not under applicable accounting rules, and therefore no significant valuation allowances have been established.

-The income tax provision for the three months ended March 31, 2018 and 2017 was \$17,219,000 and \$13,206,000, respectively.
-The increase was primarily due to higher pre-tax income in the Company's U.S. operations, which exceeded the impact of the reduction of the corporate tax rate with the Tax Act
+The income tax provision was \$17,247,000 and \$16,050,000 for the three months ended June 30, 2018 and 2017, respectively, and \$34,466,000 and \$29,256,000 for the six months ended June 30, 2018 and 2017, respectively.
+The increase in the provision was primarily due to higher pre-tax income in the Company's U.S. operations, which exceeded the impact of the reduction of the corporate tax rate with the Tax Act.